 This course offers an exploration of award winning children's literature from past to present.
 Its range also includes both international and multicultural writings in a variety of genres.
 The class incorporates diverse approaches and activities for using and teaching literature to children of all ages.
-(Formerly Eng.
-180)
+Prerequisite: ENG 101 with a grade of "C-" or better or consent of instructor.